Shapoorji Pallonji Group: History

 In 1936, Shapoorji Pallonji bought F.E.
 Dinshaw and Co. after the death of its promoter.
 F.E.
-Dinshaw and Co. was an established finance firm that had high-profile dealings such as arranging a loan from the Maharaja of Gwalior for Tata Steel (then TISCO) in 1924 and merging local cement companies to form ACC Cement in 1936.
+Dinshaw was an established finance firm that had high-profile dealings such as arranging a loan from the Maharaja of Gwalior for Tata Steel (then TISCO) in 1924 and merging local cement companies to form ACC Cement in 1936.
 F.E.
 Dinshaw and Co. also had a 12.5% stake in Tata Sons, which came to Shapoorji Pallonji.
+Shapoorji Pallonji's stake in Tata Sons increased to 18.37% after the latter's rights issue in 1996.

-In 2001-02, Shapoorji Pallonji took over Forbes Gokak (now Forbes and Company) from the Tata group after winning a takeover battle with the Pawankumar Sanwarmal Group.
-The company was already listed on the BSE when it was taken over and remains the group's only listed entity as of 2011.
+In 2001–02, Shapoorji Pallonji took over Forbes Gokak (now Forbes & Company Ltd) from the Tata Group after winning a takeover battle with the Pawankumar Sanwarmal Group.